ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

 >[POETRY_USERNAME] and [POETRY_PASSWORD] should have been received from DGCOMM (see 'Installations step 1')

+# Testing

+## 1. Testing locally using the mock

+You can test the feature locally, throught the UI or in an automated way, by using the tmgmt_poetry_mock module.
+See [the mock readme] (tmgmt_poetry_mock/README.md) for more information.
+You do not need to set variables in settings.php

 ## 2. DGT Web app : Checking the translation was received